TheOfficialPeter/roblox-universal-gun-framework/README.md

 I'll post the instructions when the library is finished.<br/>
 I'll also make the setup less difficult since right now it takes a while

-## NOTICE
+## Please note

-I am currently re-writing this framework.
-Going to make it better than before.
+This framework is currently in the re-writing phase.